 - Hearing pulsations in the ear

 - Weakness or loss of movement in the face (facial nerve palsy)

 It’s important to note that these symptoms are not exclusive to glomus jugulare tumors.
 Even still, you should always promptly investigate any changes to your health with a medical professional.

 Advocating for Your Health

-Whether you are currently battling cancer or worried that you might have it, it’s always important to advocate for your health.
-Cancer is an incredibly serious disease, and you have every right to insist that your doctors investigate any possible signs of cancer – a lesson we can all learn from Pauline Worthington.
+Whether you are currently battling a tumor or cancer or worried there might be something wrong, it's always important to advocate for your health.
+You have every right to insist that your doctors thoroughly investigate any changes to your health.

 In a previous interview with SurvivorNet, April Knowles explained how she became a breast cancer advocate after her doctor dismissed the lump in her breast as a side effect of her menstrual period.
 Unfortunately, that dismissal was a mistake.
 Knowles was diagnosed with metastatic breast cancer at age 39.
 She said the experience taught her the importance of listening to her body and speaking up when something doesn't feel right.